1. These appeals were admitted on the following question of law:

 b) Payment or credit by the assessee to its distributors, which attribute was again missing; and

 c) The amount, which the Revenue claims to be subject to TDS under Section 194H must be shown to the income of the recipient, which ingredient again was missing.

 12. Dilating on the first ingredient, viz., there was no relationship of „principal and agent‟ , the learned counsel submitted that the transaction in question between the assessee and the PMAs was that of outright sale in view of the following characteristics:

-(i) The fact that payment for goods is made by a distributor to the principal upfront, prior to the realization by the distributor of the proceedings of the sale made by him has been recognized, in the following decisions, as a crucial factor in establishing that the transaction is one of a sale by the principal to the distributor:
+(i) The fact that payment for goods is made by a distributor to the principal upfront, prior to the realisation by the distributor of the proceedings of the sale made by him has been recognised, in the following decisions, as a crucial factor in establishing that the transaction is one of a sale by the principal to the distributor: